anagha-google/composer2-basic-orchestration/02-prerequisites.md

 [13.
 Clone this hands-on-lab's git repo](02-prerequisites.md#13-clone-this-hands-on-labs-git-repo)<br>
 ...

 ## 0. Prerequisites

-1. Create a project called "composer-2-playground".<br>
+#### 1. Create a project called "composer-2-playground".<br>
-Note the project number.
+Note the project number and project ID.
+We will need this for the rest fo the lab.
-2. Grant yourself security admin role<br>
+#### 2. Grant yourself security admin role<br>
-This is needed for the networking setup
+This is needed for the networking setup.<br>
+Go to Cloud IAM and through the UI, grant yourself security admin role.

 ## 1. Declare varibles